MinaProtocol/mina/rfcs/0052-hard-fork-data-migration.md

 These applications can be run in sequence to get a fully-migrated database.
-They should be able to work incrementally, so that part of the mainnet database can be migrated and, as new blocks are added on mainnet, the new data in the databannnnnse can be migrated.
+They should be able to work incrementally, so that part of the mainnet database can be migrated and, as new blocks are added on mainnet, the new data in the database can be migrated.

 To obtain that incrementality, the first application can look at the migrated database, and determine the most recent migrated block.
 It